the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00_networking/labs/lab3_riddle_client/_index.md

 ---

-## [1] Try the Client
+## [2] Try the Client

 We are going to create a Terminal interface for the riddler server.
-This will allow users to easily interact with the server without needing to explicitly make a `GET` or a `POST` request.
+This will allow users to easily interact with the server without needing to explicitly make a `GET` or `POST` request.

 {{< code-action "Try the client for the Riddle Server:" >}}
 ```shell